What is repossession, and how does it impact your credit?

 How to rebuild credit after a repossession

 • Pay off overdue bills.
-If you have other overdue accounts, you could contact each lender to discuss your options.
-Bringing those accounts current could improve your scores over time.
+If you have other overdue accounts, bringing those accounts current could improve your scores over time.

 • Make on-time payments.
-Payment history is one of the most important factors of your credit scores—counting for 35% of your FICO® score.
-The CFPB says paying each bill on time, every time, can help get your scores back on track.
+Payment history is one of the most important factors in your credit scores—counting for 35% of your FICO score.
+The CFPB says avoiding late payments can help get your scores back on track.

 • Only apply for the credit you need.
-Avoid applying for a lot of credit in a short period of time.
-Doing so could cause your credit scores to drop.
+Applying for a lot of credit in a short time could cause your credit scores to drop.

-Repossession of a car or other personal property can impact credit for a number of years.
-But it won’t last forever.
-A repossession typically stays on credit reports for seven years.
-However, you can take steps to improve your credit before the seven-year period ends.
+Repossession is when a lender takes back collateral as a result of nonpayment.
+Repossession of a car or other personal property can impact credit, but it won’t last forever.
+And while a repossession typically stays on credit reports for seven years, you can take steps to improve your credit before the seven-year period ends.

 Related Content